DennisSchenkel/PP4-Cityfur/README.md

 ### Version Control

-This application was developed using Visuel Studio Code as the IDE and GitHub for hosting the repository.<br>
+This application was developed using Visual Studio Code as the IDE and GitHub for hosting the repository.<br>
 <br>
 Git was used for version control by using the following comments: